Healthy Homes Assessment Mangateretere

 Rental Property Home Assessments Mangateretere

-Property rental areas that are affected with Health Homes Standard.
-Healthy Homes Standards in Mangateretere include each:
+Property rental areas that are affected by Healthy Homes Standard.
+Healthy Homes Standard in Mangateretere include each:

 • Living Room